jamessimone/apex-rollup/README.md

 ## Migrating from DLRS

-<div id="replacing-dlrs"></div>

 If you are converting from DLRS to Rollup, you can automatically convert all of your DLRS rules using the included Apex scripts:

 1. [scripts/convert-dlrs-rules.apex](scripts/convert-dlrs-rules.apex).
 Simply run this script in your org, and most DLRS rules (stored in `dlrs__LookupRollupSummary2__mdt`) will be converted to `Rollup__mdt` records and automatically deployed to the current org.
-There are exclusions as described [in the Notes On The Use Of CMDT To Control Your Rollups](#notes-on-custom-metadata), for these the script will write out how to implement the flow action equivalent in the debug logs [for more information see here](#flow-process-builder-invocable).
+There are exclusions as described [in the Notes On The Use Of CMDT To Control Your Rollups](#notes-on-the-use-of-cmdt-to-control-your-rollups), for these the script will write out how to implement the flow action equivalent in the debug logs [for more information see here](#flow-process-builder-invocable).
 2. [scripts/deactivate-converted-dlrs-rules.apex](scripts/deactivate-converted-dlrs-rules.apex).
 Once you've converted your `dlrs__LookupRollupSummary2__mdt` records into `Rollup__mdt` records, you can run this script to deactivate any converted DLRS rules in the current org.
 Please note that this script does not delete the existing DLRS rules, nor does it uninstall DLRS for you - after running it, you'll still have to clean up and remove DLRS from your org.

 ## Special Considerations